Why Sterilise?

 Immerse your items

 Wait 15 minutes and everything is sterilised.
 You can leave the items in the solution for up to 24 hours.
+Rinse items with water before use.

 Did you know?